A particle in equilibrium with a bath realizes worldline supersymmetry: Introduction

 At equilibrium, $t\to\infty$,

-We haven't yet committed to whether $\eta$ and $\phi$ depend on other variables; if they don't, we have a problem in probability theory, that is interesting, not only in its own right, but can, also, provide insights for physics~\cite{nicolis_zerkak}.
-If they do, we have a {\em bona fide} problem in quantum field theory, where the noise, $\eta$, models the fluctuations~\cite{parisi_sourlas,zinn}.
-Indeed, depending on how we interpret the coefficient of the 2--point function of the stochastic field, $\eta$, this framework can describe quantum fluctuations, if the coefficient is proportional to $\hbar$, thermal fluctuations, if it is proportional to $k_\mathrm{B}T$, or disorder, if it is proportional to the ``strength of the noise'' (cf. the paper by Aron {\em et al.} in ref.~\cite{parisi_sourlas} for an example of non-Gaussian noise in this framework).
+We haven't yet committed to whether $\eta$ and $\phi$ depend on other variables; if they don't, we have a problem in probability theory of a finite number of degrees of freedom, that is interesting, not only in its own right, but can, also, provide insights for physics~\cite{nicolis_zerkak,Rossi:2010fc}.
+If they do, we have a problem in stochastic processes, the probability theory of an infinite number of degrees of freedom, where the noise process, $\eta$, models the equilibrium fluctuations~\cite{parisi_sourlas,Feigelman:1983ac,Tailleur:2005su,ZinnJustin:2002ru}.
+Indeed, depending on how we interpret the coefficient, $\nu$, of the 2--point function of the stochastic field, $\eta$, this framework can describe quantum fluctuations, if the coefficient is proportional to $\hbar$, thermal fluctuations, if it is proportional to $k_\mathrm{B}T$, or disorder, if it is proportional to the ``strength of the noise'' (cf. ~\cite{Aron:2010ac} and~\cite{Nicolis:2016lof} for an example of multiplicative, colored, noise in this framework).
+In any given context, we can work in units where its value is set to 1.
+In the following we shall use language that's appropriate for the case where this scale is set by $\hbar$--but the mathematical treatment is completely general.

 If $U(\phi)$ is a local functional of $\phi$, in particular, if

 where $\tau\in\mathbb{R}$ and $W(\phi(\tau))$ an ultralocal functional of $\phi(\tau)$, we obtain the following stochastic equation for $\phi(\tau)$: